 Utilize all of your resources: Set up a Google Reader feed and add sites that will provide you with content.
 Follow industries and sites through LinkedIn so you will have relevant articles everyday right on your home screen.
 Scroll through your Twitter feed to see what people in your network are talking about and participate in the conversation.

-Follow the data: Make note on a weekly basis of what you posted, which content people responded to and how many followers/likes/connections you have.
+Follow the data: Make note on a weekly basis of what you posted, what specific content people responded to and how many followers/likes/connections you have.
 You can look back at this information to see what works (and what doesn't) and tweak your message accordingly.

 Remember that with social media, you’ll get out what you put in.
 If you utilize social networking right, you’ll be amazed at what you get out of it!